akikoo/one-web-boilerplate/README.md

 Windows binaries are already included.
 Source: HTML5 Boilerplate, Dependencies
 section: http://html5boilerplate.com/docs/Build-script/

+Also, you can create new pages by running this in your terminal:

+ant -buildfile build.xml page.create

+You will be prompted for a pagename.
+A new pagename folder will be created in the filesystem by copying the masterpage files (located in /build/config/masterpage).

 Congratulations!
 You now have a brand new /build/publish directory that has the following four directories: